dkallen78/math-trainer/README.md

 ### Timed versus Untimed Assessment

-I'm looking at the effects of timed assessment on mathematical performance.
 Most research indicates (unsurprisingly) that students perform worse on timed assessments rather than untimed ones, but I was surprised to read one study ([Tsui & Mazzocco, 2007](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2806671/)) that found a negative correlation between math anxiety and the difference in performance between timed and untimed tests.
 In other words, in this study, students with more math anxiety performed better at the timed tests than the students w/ less anxiety.
 The caveat to this factoid